TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/FindingMoreInformation/Index.rst

 Credit
 ======

-The TYPO3 wiki [ https://wiki.typo3.org/T3Doc/Fluidtemplate_by_example ] page
-was fundamental to starting the work leading to this tutorial.
+The TYPO3 wiki was fundamental to starting the work leading to this tutorial.

 The following Web search results contributed directly to the tutorial’s final template design.